 Your audio files are downloaded and temporarily stored (cached) in the app until 30 days after the date of the plan it was used for.
 However, you can manually remove files that you've downloaded if you need to free up space on your device.

 Once a file is downloaded, you can see its album art.
-Tap on the artwork thumbnail to view a large version, which is especially helpful in figuring out what artist and album it's from.
+Tap on the artwork thumbnail to view a large version.

 Load Another Plan's Playlist